thinkinglabs/thinkinglabs.github.io/_posts/2022-02-21-a-tribute-to-self.md

 ---

-*Update Mar 9, 2022: Add reactions to the publication of this article.
-Add more tributes from the time around XP2017.*
+*Update Mar 9, 2022: Add reactions to the publication of this article.*

+*Update Mar 9, 2022: Add more tributes from the time around XP2017.*

+---

 > [@tdpauw](https://twitter.com/tdpauw) demolishing the reasons for feature branching one by one [#XP2017](https://twitter.com/hashtag/XP2017?src=hashtag_click)
 >